Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

-Mackie’s foray into the budget audio interface world has been nothing short of a success.
+Mackie’s foray into the budget audio device world has been nothing short of a success.
 The Onyx promises, and delivers zero-latency monitoring, pristine preamps, and is a powerhouse of an audio interface for the price.

 The Focusrite Scarlett 2i2 has been the undisputed champion of budget soundcards for new producers, due to its reliability, quality preamps and attractive price point.

-It’s feature packed, and allows you to select the source type for each input, and has visual indicators of when your signal is clipping/distorting — which even many of the expensive audio interfaces lack!
+It’s feature-packed, and allows you to select the source type for each input, and has visual indicators of when your signal is clipping/distorting — which even many of the expensive audio interfaces lack!

 This is great if you’re new and still learning how to correctly gain stage, but honestly — it’s just handy to have, regardless of skill level.

 On top of that, you get high-speed USB connectivity, two preamps, and it also comes with four bundled plugins and even a copy of Ableton Live Lite!